Aquaphobia refers to an extreme or irrational fear of water.

 - physically clinging to a parent or an object

 People who have a specific phobia often have at least one additional mental health condition.
-According to data from the World Mental Health Surveys, around 60.5% of people with lifetime specific phobias had at least one other mental health condition, including:
+According to data from the World Mental Health Surveys, around

 - a different type of anxiety disorder